nc3816/HybridImageProject/ReadMe.txt

 This is CSCI.713.01 - Applied Perception in Graphics assignment 1.

-Which is based on the paper ¡°Hybrid images(by A. Oliva, A. Torralba, P.G.
-Schyns)¡±.
+Which is based on the paper Hybrid images(by A. Oliva, A. Torralba, P.G.
+Schyns).

 You can use it to produce an hybrid images.